Kilnamanagh: Economy and amenities

 Located between the Mayberry Road and Treepark is the Kilnamanagh Shopping Centre.
-At its peak during the 1980s, and before the opening of the Square Shopping Centre on the Belgard Road, Kilnamanagh Shopping Centre was a popular shopping destination for people from the surrounding areas.
+At its peak during the 1980s, and before the opening of The Square The Square Shopping Centre on the Belgard Road, Kilnamanagh Shopping Centre was a popular shopping destination for people from the surrounding areas.
 The biggest retailer in the centre is Dunnes Stores.
 Kilnamanagh has a fuel filling station located on its primary access route (Mayberry Road).
 Kilnamanagh is close to The Square shopping centre in Tallaght, the third largest shopping centre in Ireland.

 In addition to the shopping centre, anchored by Dunnes Stores, Kilnamanagh has a primary school (St. Kevin's), a credit union and a community centre, which also has a bar.

 Kilnamanagh's former local pub, The Cuckoo's Nest, closed in June 2015.
 It had been in the Lynch family for 53 years.
 In December 2017 work started demolishing part of the pub to make way for 48 houses and 6 apartments.
 The new development is to be called TempleWood.

 People

 Former Dublin Senior footballer and Westmeath Senior Gaelic Football team manager Paul Bealin began his career playing for St Kevin's GAA in Kilnamanagh during the 1980s.

-Republic of Ireland captain Katie MCCabe is from Kilnamanagh.
+Republic of Ireland football captain Katie McCabe is from Kilnamanagh.